MicrosoftDocs/VBA-Docs/api/Office.WebPageFont.md

 # WebPageFont object (Office)

-Represents the default font used when documents are saved as web pages for a particular character set.
+Represents the default font used when documents are saved as webpages for a particular character set.

 ## Remarks